 … The Right Broker Makes All The Difference!

-This Charlotte, North Carolina real estate monthly update for Ballantyne is brought to you byNina Hollander and Carolinas Realty Partners with Coldwell Banker Residential Brokerage, your Ballantyne area specialists and neighbors and Charlotte metro area residential real estate experts.
-We’ve been opening doors for Ballantyne area home buyers and sellers for 20+ years and have been your Ballantyne neighbors since 2001.
+This Charlotte, North Carolina real estate monthly update for Ballantyne is provided byNina Hollander with Coldwell Banker Realty, Ballantyne area specialist and Greater Charlotte residential real estate expert.
+I’ve been opening doors for Ballantyne area home buyers and sellers since 1999 and have been your Ballantyne neighbors since 2001.

-If you’re considering selling or purchasing a home in the Charlotte metro area, I’d love an opportunity to earn your business, to exceed your expectations, and to show you how:
+If you’re considering selling or purchasing a home in the Charlotte metro area, I’d love an opportunity to earn your business, to exceed your expectations, and to show you why experience matters and how: